Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

   UNL from whichever source produced the view.
 - Use the same snapshot throughout the round.

 `quorumThreshold()` is 80% of that active validator view.
-Recent or expected proposers are liveness hints only; they do not shrink the quorum denominator.
+Recent proposers, expected proposers, and currently visible peer positions are liveness hints and diagnostic context only; they do not shrink the quorum denominator and do not decide fallback-vs-non-fallback output.

-Be careful with `prevProposers`: in the generic consensus code it is peer-only.
-When checking whether the previous round had enough active participants, count our own proposer slot if this node is proposing.

 ## Participant Diagnostics